IBM/AutoMLPipeline.jl/README.md

 │ 5   │ LinearSVC_zMk          │ 0.73508  │ 0.0199626 │
 ```

-Remarks: It is worth noting that Linear SVC seems to have superior performance than the rest for this dataset.
+Remark: It is worth noting that Linear SVC seems to have superior performance than the rest for this dataset.

 ### Extending AutoMLPipeline
 ```